aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 The circles on the figure are intended to be schematic: there is no rule to have just 4 one, **you can add more layers**.

 However, the dependency rule always applies. **SC deps always point inward.
 As you move inward, the level of abstraction and policy increases, the code becomes higher-level and more abstract.** The outermost level consists of lower-level concrete details.

+#### CROSSING BOUNDARIES

+At the lower right of the diagram is an example of **how we cross the circle boundaries**.
+It shows the controllers and presenters communicating with the UCs in the next layer.
+Note the flow of control: it begins in the controller, moves through the UC, and finishes in the presenter.
+Note also the SC deps: each points inwards toward the UCs. **DIP** resolves this apparent contradiction.